josephOsemba/josephOsemba/README.md

 ## 🔥 What Makes Me Unique?

 I combine **AI**, **web scraping**, **3D simulations**, and **full-stack development** to build real-world applications that push the boundaries of what’s possible in both the digital and physical worlds.

----

-Feel free to copy and paste this into your `README.md` file.
-Let me know if you'd like any changes!